asobti/kube-monkey/README.md

 * if `fixed`, provide an integer of pods to kill
 * if `random-max-percent`, provide a number from 0-100 to specify the max % of pods kube-monkey can kill
 * if `fixed-percent`, provide a number from 0-100 to specify the % of pods to kill

+**`kube-monkey/container-name`**: Specify container for monkey to execute command in, default value is the first container

 #### Example of opted-in Deployment killing one pod per purge